johnMamish/soil-power/RL energy board/raspberry-pi-software/README.md

 "Our" current raspberry pi has Serial: 000000007630b25e.
 We ought to move to a different solution for managing Raspi ip addresses, but this text doc will do for now.
 You can get a Raspberry Pi's serial number with `cat /proc/cpuinfo | grep Serial | cut -d ' ' -f 2`.

  * Make sure that you're connected to GaTech's VPN
  * connect with ssh -Y <your_username>@143.215.189.132.
+The Raspi should have a default lab username and password.
 If you don't have an admin account on this Raspi, talk to John.

 ## Raspberry Pi setup
 This project nominally uses Raspberry Pi OS on Raspberry Pi 4 model B. To set up a brand new raspberry pi, a few things need to be done: